comprna/R2Dtool/README.md

 ```

 Note: Liftover can be complete indpendantly of annotation.
+Note: columns (1-3,6) represent the genomic positions of

 ## Input and output data structure

 R2Dtool is designed to work with tab-delimited, plain text BED-like files with a header of column names in row 1.
-Following UCSC's recommendations, input and output BED files should be tab-delimited plaintext:
+Following UCSC's recommendations, input and output BED files should be tab-delimited plain-text:

 - column 1 should represent transcript,
 - column 2 and 3 should represent the coordinate of interest in zero-based, half open coordinates (e.g. the third nucleotide of a transcript is represented as (2,3),